 LRWK responds to citizen complaints regarding pollution issues as well as patrols regularly throughout the watershed by canoe, drone and plane.
 We work with private and governmental agencies on Little River to prevent and remediate degradation.

-LRWK is an acting member of the newly established partnership of 8 Waterkeeper® Affiliates to work on statewide issues such as Fisherman’s Right to Know, Sewage Right to Know and industrial pollution that are affecting our state rivers and public health.
-Waterkeepers® Alabama are Little River Waterkeeper® , Tennessee Riverkeeper, Coosa Riverkeeper, Cahaba Riverkeeper, Black Warrior Riverkeeper, Hurricane Creekkeeper, Choctowahatchee Riverkeeper and Mobile Baykeeper.
+LRWK is an acting member of a partnership of 10 Waterkeeper® Affiliates to work on statewide issues such as Fisherman’s Right to Know, Sewage Right to Know and industrial pollution that are affecting our state rivers and public health.
+The 10 groups that make up Waterkeepers® Alabama are Little River Waterkeeper® , Tennessee Riverkeeper, Coosa Riverkeeper, Cahaba Riverkeeper, Black Warrior Riverkeeper, Hurricane Creekkeeper, Choctowahatchee Riverkeeper, Mobile Baykeeper, Chattahoochie Riverkeeper and CRBI.